Sander Kilen

-Sander Kilen (born 30 May 2005) is a Norwegian footballer who plays as an attacking midfielder or striker for Kristiansund BK.
+Sander Kilen (born 30 May 2005) is a Norwegian footballer who plays as an attacking midfielder or striker for Molde.

 Career

 He started his youth career in Jotun, moving to Sogndal in 2020 and then Aalesund in 2023.
 He made his Eliteserien debut for Aalesund at the end of 2023.
 He was subsequently given a professional contract and added to the senior squad.

 In 2025 he was bought by Eliteserien club Kristiansund.
 He made a breakthrough with his first hat-trick against Tromsø.
 Kristiansund came from a 0–1 deficit to win 3–2 away.
 One month later, his second hat-trick came, this time in the cup against Molde.
 This time, Kristiansund were behind 2–0, but turned around to win 4–3.